Why Couples Therapy Works

 That’s my specialty - but not my limit.

+Many couples come to me because they want to stop repeating the same painful patterns before they reach a breaking point.
 Whether you’re newly married and struggling with communication, or decades in and feeling disconnected, the work is the same: understanding the emotional patterns that keep you apart, and learning how to rebuild trust and closeness.

 What if my partner isn’t sure about therapy?

+Sometimes one person is ready to start, and the other feels hesitant or hopeless.
+Couples therapy isn’t about assigning blame.
+It’s about finding the pattern that traps you both, and learning how to step out of it together.
 If one partner refuses entirely, I also offer Discernment Counseling, a short-term, structured process designed to help couples decide whether to repair the relationship or separate thoughtfully.

 How long does couples therapy take?